 The absolute deadline for submission was 29 January 2016 and the EA are informing companies that have failed to comply of potential enforcement action.
 We are still able to help if ESOS compliance applies to your organisation however - contact us now.

-Essentially it is not too late for us to help your organisation comply.
-The information below further clarifies how the EA intends to enforce and apply the legislation:
+The information below further clarified how the EA intends to enforce and apply the legislation:

 - If a company had not notified the EA by 29 January 2016, there may be the possibility that enforcement action will be taken.
 Financial penalties range between £5,000 and £50,000 plus £500 per day thereafter (up to 80 days).

-- Companies still trying to push through ISO 50001 as a form of compliance now have until 30 June to gain certification.
+- Companies trying to push through ISO 50001 as a form of compliance had until 30 June 2016 to gain certification.